-(94% of our fleet in scheduled service at the end of 2023)
+(91% of our fleet in scheduled service at the end of 2024)

 Our major airline partners contract with us to operate regional jet aircraft in their respective network system.
 More specifically, each major airline partner determines our flight schedules, sets the passenger fares, and sells tickets to passengers through their reservation systems, and we operate the flights under their respective marketing and operating standards.
-In return, our major airline partners pay us fixed fees to operate flights under the CPA, regardless of the number of passengers we carry.
+In return, our major airline partners pay us fixed fees to operate flights under the CPA (commonly referred to as flying contracts), regardless of the number of passengers we carry.
 The major airline partner also arranges and pays for the fuel used on our capacity purchase flights.